Get A Dental Insurance Quote

 The Costco Dental Insurance plan is only offered to Costco members who live in the states of California, Florida, Pennsylvania, and Texas.
-They partner with Delta Dental to offer a dental discount plan.
-What this means is that the Costco Dental Insurance Plan is not actually dental insurance.
+Costco partners with Delta Dental to offer a dental discount plan.
+It is important to note that this is a dental discount plan and not dental insurance.
+Click here to learn more about the difference between the two.

 It is important to see a Dentist regularly if you want to maintain good oral and overall health.
 Dentists are the general experts when it comes to your mouth.
 But, if your dentist detects any complicated gum issues during a routine check-up, they will either work closely with or refer you to a periodontist.
 A periodontist is a dentist who specializes in the structures that surround and support the teeth; they evaluate the gum, bone, and connecting tissue of each tooth.
 Most full coverage dental insurance plans will cover periodontic services as a major service.